1. Pugs Are Royalty

 4. Feeling Hot Hot Hot

 Like all flat-faced breeds, pugs sometimes have breathing issues.
 They don’t do well in hot or humid weather.
 They do best in moderate temperatures that are neither too hot nor too cold.
 Always make sure your pug has a comfortable area to be in, and that they don’t spend too much time outdoors in extreme weather.
+Here are some tips on how to help them stay cool.

 5. Put Your Vet in Your Contacts